iustin/pyxattr/CONTRIBUTING.md

   update as needed.
 - Ensure that `setup.py` has the right Python versions listed (bit me more than once).
-- Update the `NEWS` file is up to date (contents), and use the right date.
+- Update the `NEWS.md` file is up to date (contents), and use the right date.
 - Check that the generated documentation (`make doc`) looks right.

 Then run these steps: